nicklockwood/iVersion/README.md

 iVersion is a simple, *zero-config* class to allow iPhone and Mac App Store apps to automatically check for updates and inform the user about new features.

-iVersion automatically detects when the new version of an app is released on the App Store and informs the user with a helpful alert that links them directly to the app download page.
+iVersion automatically detects when the new version of an app is released on the App Store and informs the user with a helpful alert that links them directly to the app download page (NOTE: as of iOS 7, updates are automatic, so this feature is disabled on iOS 7 and above by default).

 Or if your app is not on the store, iVersion lets you specify a remote plist file to check for new releases, and a download URL where users can get the latest release.